About Products and Platforms

 What's the difference between Sample Wrench Classic and Sample Wrench 24/96?

-First, Classic is more affordable ($99 vs. $149).
+First, Classic is more affordable.
 It stores audio data internally with 16 bit (CD quality) resolution.
 Many functions and effects use 24 or more bit resolution during processing, but the result is always rounded back to 16 bits.
 24/96 stores audio data using 32 bit floating point values.
 This yields 24 bit resolution with over 190 dB dynamic range for the highest possible audio quality.
 This does demand more from the computer.
-24/96 requires a Pentium or higher CPU while Classic can run even on an old 486!
+24/96 requires a Pentium II or higher CPU while Classic can run even on the old original Pentium!
 24/96 sound samples will require twice as much RAM and hard disk space as well.
 24/96 will also take advantage of high resolution audio cards for record and playback, although one is not required.
 In sum, 24/96 is for folks who want the highest possible audio quality.
 Classic is for those on a more modest budget, or who are happy with CD quality precision.

 What's the difference between Sample Wrench and Sample Wrench XE?